Verified compilation of space-efficient reversible circuits: Languages

-The semantics of $\oplus$ and $\land$ are also notable in that they first reduce both arguments to locations, \emph{then} retrieve their value.
-This allows programmers to write statements whose value may not be immediately apparent -- e.g., $\rxor{x}{(\rseq{\rassign{x}{y}}{y})}$, which under these semantics will always evaluate to \false.
-The benefit of this definition is that it allows the compiler to perform important optimizations without a significant burden on the programmer (see Section~\ref{sec:compilation}).
+The semantics of $\oplus$ (Boolean XOR) and $\land$ (Boolean AND) are also notable in that they first reduce both arguments to locations, \emph{then} retrieve their value.
+This results in statements whose value may not be immediately apparent -- e.g., $\rxor{x}{(\rseq{\rassign{x}{y}}{y})}$, which under these semantics will always evaluate to \false.
+The benefit of this definition is that it allows the compiler to perform important optimizations without a significant burden on the programmer.

-Semantically, the $\rclean$ and $\rassert$ commands have no effect, other than to evaluate their argument.
-In the case of the assert statement, while an assertion could be modelled with reversible circuits, it is unlikely that any circuit design would ever have a use for such a construct; instead, assertions are used strictly for program verification by the compiler.
-Clean statements have a similar interpretation -- rather than having the compiler generate circuit code cleaning a particular bit, they are viewed as compiler directives asserting that a particular bit is in the zero state.
-The location is then freed for use by the rest of the program, making the statement analogous to \texttt{free} in other languages.
-Practically speaking this statement is only useful in the form $\rclean{x}$ for some identifier $x$.